sciflydev/IrisSurge/README.md

 An example application using [Surge.jl](https://github.com/sciflydev/surge.jl) as a Julia backend.
+See it live [here](https://iris.carryall.capp)

 Surge exposes state variables from the Julia process via websockets, enabling any client to retrieve these variables and update them to trigger routines.